-- Your refrigerator meets the climate ST class at an ambient temperature between 16°C and 38°C. When using the night mode, the refrigerator meets the N class betwen 16°C and 32°C. - Active running time of the refrigerator depends on the temperature, size and state of the battery, electrical load of other devices in the vehicle, content of the refrigerator and frequency of use. - When the vehicle is exposed to full sunlight, it is strongly recommended to apply proper ventilation in the vehicle.
+- After a few seconds, the control panel will save the settings and go to the locked stand-by mode. - When display is locked, the icons will turn off, only on/off and night mode will stay illuminated. - Active running time of the refrigerator depends on the temperature, size and state of the battery, electrical load of other devices in the vehicle, content of the refrigerator and frequency of use.

+When the vehicle is exposed to full sun light, it is strongly recommended to apply proper ventilation in the vehicle.